 Don’t underestimate how many changes of clothes will be required.
 For you and the children.

 Snacks, snacks and more snacks.
 On our recent 12hr flight to Sri Lanka, the food was scarce and not actually that suitable for kids.
 You try and get a 5 year old to eat a mild curry at 7am.
 I packed enough food to feed the whole plane should we have found ourselves in any sort of emergency ‘Alive’ (the film) scenario.
 The reality was Barney had two Jaffa Cakes and I ate EVERYTHING else.
-Great stuff, landing for beach holiday, a stone heavier but hey ho, we made it!
+Great stuff, landing for a beach holiday, a stone heavier but hey ho, we made it!

 If your child is still in nappies.
 Pack nappies, lots of nappies.
 They know that the nappy changing facilities in aeroplane toilets are tight so they save up their poo’s.
 If your child is old enough, pull up nappies are a life saver and make a standing on the toilet nappy change possible.